lemotdesign/one-click-hugo-cms/site/content/about/_index.md

       Commitment to excellence – always strive to deliver “best practice”

-      Strong emphasis on in-house training to ensure all technicians have the practical knowledge to problem solve all situations
+      Strong emphasis on in-house training to ensure all technicians have the practical knowledge to problem-solve all situations

       All our technicians are equipped with the full array of detection devices such as thermal imaging cameras, moisture meters and termatrac detection devices. detection devices we use info

-      We have developed our own digital reporting system that goes beyond industry standards to deliver you understandable outcomes.

       "We like our Job"
     imageUrl: img/conquer-termite-treatment-team.jpg
-  - text: >-
+  - text: >

       Local Expertise: Deeply rooted in the Gold Coast community, we understand the unique challenges homeowners face regarding termites and pests.